 Educating Children of Immigrants: Closing the Gap in Norwegian Schools

-Children of immigrant parents constitute a growing share of school cohorts in many OECD countries, and their educational performance is vital for successful social and economic integration.
-This paper examines educational outcomes of first and second generation non- OECD immigrants in Norway.
-We show that children of immigrants, and particularly those born outside Norway, are much more likely to leave school early than native children.
-Importantly, this gap shrunk sharply over the past two decades and second generation immigrants are now rapidly catching up with the educational performance of natives.
-For childhood immigrants, upper secondary completion rates decline with age at arrival, with a particularly steep gradient after age seven.
+Children of immigrant parents constitute a growing share of school cohorts in many OECD countries, and their educational performance is vital for long-term integration.
+We examine educational outcomes of first and second generation non-OECD immigrants in Norway.
+Children of immigrants, and particularly those born outside Norway, are much more likely to leave school early than native children.
+Importantly, this gap shrunk sharply over the past two decades and second generation immigrants are now approaching the educational performance of natives.
+For childhood immigrants, upper secondary completion rates decline with age at arrival, with a steep gradient after age seven.
 Finally, we find that immigrant-native attainment gaps disappear when we condition on grade points from compulsory school.

 Project:Oppdragsgiver: Norges forskningsråd

 Oppdragsgivers prosjektnr.: 202513

 Frisch prosjekt: 1172 - Social Insurance and Labor Market Inclusion in Norway